 - Public restrooms are “toilets,” or at least that’s how they’re labeled in the Darwin area.
 I did get some clarification from an Australian friend who has lived in Brisbane, Adelaide, Perth and Canberra, where they are called “bathrooms.”
 This confusion may have originated by my asking where the restroom was; people looked at me like I was crazy!
 They probably thought I was asking for the nearest lounge … I’ll have to get this one further clarified by one of my Darwin friends.

 - However, full bathrooms that adjoin a bedroom are called an “ensuite.”
 There is a camping park near Darwin that has an “ensuite” in a tiny building next to every trailer parking space, and advertises it, which I thought was fun.
 Why do we persist (in America) in calling everything a bathroom even when you can’t bathe in it?
-I still prefer bathroom to ensuite, though … And I also found out that the main bathroom in many Australian homes does not have the toilet in it; it is located in a separate small room on its own – again, very practical.
-And this is how it is in our flat, too, so now I understand why!
+I still prefer bathroom to ensuite, though … And I also found out that the main bathroom in many Australian homes does not have the toilet in it; it is the toilet is located in a separate small room on its own – again, very practical.
+And this is how it was in our first flat, too, so now I understand why!

 - A Pharmacist here is called a “chemist;” and what Americans would ordinarily call a drug store carries many more vitamins and health store type products than drugs, which the chemists are quite knowledgeable about, as well.
 Nice!